 Tunisian President Reaffirms Support For Palestinian Statehood In Talks With Arab League Chief

-Saied strongly condemned Israel of seeking to "destroy" the Palestinian people and their will to achieve independence.
-Despite these efforts, he said, Palestinians remain determined to defend their land and freedom, Xinhua news agency reported.
+Saied strongly condemned Israel of seeking to“destroy” the Palestinian people and their will to achieve independence.
+Despite these efforts, he said, Palestinians remain determined to defend their land and freedom.

 Legal Disclaimer: